techidaily/site-extra-tips/source/_posts/new-assessing-cloud-price-trends-and-economical-alternatives.md

 </span>
 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1498635/17326" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+## Part 4: FAQs

+### 1\.
+How can I get 100GB for free?

+Most cloud storage companies give customers free storage, such as 2GB, 5GB, or 15GB.
+Very few cloud storage services offer 100GB of free internet storage.
+As far as I'm aware, Degoo and CBackup are the storage companies that offer 100GB of free cloud storage, followed by Mega's 50GB of free storage.

 ### 2\.
 Where can I get 1TB of cloud storage for free?